jfcloutier/karma_agency/notes/agency/policies.md

 A goal is either

 * an observed belief plus a desired impact (the umwelt is free to formulate an appropriate policy)
-* an observed intent (a specific policy that was once observed as having been executed in the umwelt and then incorporated in the parent CA's causal model)
+* a named action (a specific policy that was once observed as having been executed in the umwelt and then incorporated in the parent CA's causal model)

 If the the CA is an *effector CA*, the goals it receives will simply be to activate effectors, like spinning a wheel forward or backward.
 Effector CAs are at the bottom level of the hierarchy of CAs and are indirectly and transitively in the umwelts of every CAs.
 A policy is thus ultimately realized via cumulated actions taken by effector CAs.

-A CA executes a policy it formulated or received at the close of the current time frame.
+A CA executes a policy it formulates or has received at the close of its current time frame.

-In the next time frame, the CA determines whether or not the policy, if executed, achieved the intended goal.

 ### Algorithm